 - In the 'Available tracks' panel, click on Up Fast, then holding down the Shift key also click on Up Slow.
-Click the 'Add to' button to move these into the 'Tracks to use' panel. - Enter a name of Through Running and click Apply. - Then, select the Up Fast and Up Slow entries in the 'Tracks to use' panels and press the 'Remove from' button to the 'Available Tracks' panel. - In the 'Available tracks' panel, select Crossover Fast to Slow and Up Slow to Signal and add these to the 'Tracks to use' panel. - Change the rail track layout name to Crossover and Signal.
-Click OK.
+Click the 'Add to' button to move these into the 'Tracks to use' panel. - Enter a name of Through Running and click Apply. - Then, select the Up Fast and Up Slow entries in the 'Tracks to use' panels and press the 'Remove from' button - In the 'Available tracks' panel, select Crossover Fast to Slow and Up Slow to Signal and add these to the 'Tracks to use' panel. - Change the rail track layout name to Crossover and Signal and click OK.

-The Track Layout objects created can be seen in the 🎤 Treeview.
+The Track Layout objects created can be seen in the 🦨 Treeview.